Calvin-Ngugi/phase-1-project/README.md

 This site fetches anime from a public API and also has quite the interactivity with the user.
 It is made using HTML, CSS and JavaScript.

+At every reload the site delivers a random anime to the page with its title in both English and Japanese, an image of the anime, age rating, number of likes and a Youtube trailer if available

 Explore this site and become part of the anime culture.

 # Disclaimer